Skip to main content Skip to main navigation Skip to search

 Farmers now have more options for diversifying their income through farm forestry, such as capitalising on the demand for wood and wood products and the ability to participate in carbon markets.
 These changes are improving opportunities for farm forestry and increasing interest in combining tree growing and traditional farming activities.

-The new Farm Forestry: Growing Together Plan supports the previous Farm Forestry National Action Statement (NAS), which outlined the objectives and actions agreed by the Australian, state and territory governments and the forest and wood products industry to develop farm forestry.
+In April 2022, the Australian Government released the Farm Forestry: Growing Together Plan.
+This plan recognises the new opportunities and provides practical information and resources for farmers looking to invest in farm forestry.
+It also supports the previous Farm Forestry National Action Statement (NAS), which outlined the objectives and actions agreed by the Australian, state and territory governments and the forest and wood products industry to develop farm forestry.
 The NAS was endorsed by the Natural Resource Management and Primary Industries Ministerial Councils in August 2005.

 Download